ConnorNelson/kanak-dojo/intro-to-computing/level-1/.info/1-data.md

 00111100
 ```

-Figure out what these bits mean, and then write the corresponding number in decimal and hexadecimal.
-Then figure out what the corresponding ASCII character is.
-An ASCII table might be helpful!
+Figure out what these bits mean.
+Represent them as a decimal number, a hexadecimal number, and an ASCII character.
+You might want to find an ASCII table to help you out!